Peters Valley enriches lives through learning, appreciation, and practice of fine crafts.

 Submissions will be juried by a group of talented, working artists:

 Erika Hewston earned her Masters in Arts Administration from Kutztown University in 2024 and received her BFA in Textiles and Material Studies and BSBA in Business Management from Kutztown University in 2018.
-Erika currently serves as the Retail and Gallery Exhibitions Director for Peters Valley School of Craft in Layton, New Jersey.
-In this role, she gets to develop and coordinate exhibitions and special events as well as work with artists to showcase and sell their work in the gallery storeroom.
-She is striving to increase accessibility to the traditional exhibition space by incorporating touch elements and audio descriptions whenever possible.
+Erika currently serves as the Retail and Gallery Exhibitions Director for Peters Valley School of Craft in Layton, New Jersey and as the Programs Coordinator for the Handweavers Guild of America.
+In these roles, she gets to develop and coordinate exhibitions and special events as well as work with artists to showcase and sell their work.
 Her woven work has been exhibited nationally and internationally.
 Along with exhibitions, she has sold her work at in person fine craft fairs in the Northeastern United States including at the American Craft Council Baltimore Craft Show, Smithsonian Craft: Fashion & Home, and the Academy Art Museum Craft Show.
 Find more information at www.erikahewstontextiles.com

 Event Calendar